check-spelling-sandbox/materialize/doc/developer/design/20241008_expression_cache.md

 - Which implementation should we use?
 - If we use the persist implementation, how do we coordinate writes across pods?
   - I haven't thought much about this, but here's one idea.
 The cache will maintain a subscribe on the persist shard.
-Everytime it experiences an upper mismatch, it will listen for all new changes.
+Every time it experiences an upper mismatch, it will listen for all new changes.
 If any of the changes contain the current deploy generation, then panic, else ignore them.